dibsonthis/keyboard_listener/README.md

 combinations = {

       'function 1': Combo(['alt'], 'f', function_1, arguments),
-        #Function 1 is executed when the user pressed Alt+F
+        #Function 1 is executed when the user presses Alt+F
       'function 2': Combo(['ctr','alt'], 'g', function_2, arguments),
-        #Function 2 is executed when the user pressed Alt+G
+        #Function 2 is executed when the user presses Alt+G
       'function 3': Combo(['shift','alt'], 'H', function_2, arguments),
         #Be mindful when setting up Combos that include 'shift'.
 If the Combo includes the shift key, the character must be uppercase.
 }